integritychain/fips205/README.md

 ## Notes

-* This crate is fully functional and corresponds to the final/released FIPS 205, including the pre-hash variants which formalize methods for signing a hash of the message instead of the message itself (along with metadata about the hasher used).
+* This crate is fully functional and corresponds to the final/released FIPS 205 (August 13, 2024),
+  including the pre-hash variants which formalize methods for signing a hash of the message instead of the message itself (along with metadata about the hasher used).
-* Constant-time assurances target the source-code level only, and are a work in progress.
+* Constant-time assurances target the source-code level only, with confirmation via manual review/inspection, the embedded target, and the `dudect` dynamic tests.
 * Note that FIPS 205 places specific requirements on randomness per section 3.1, hence the exposed `RNG`.
 * Requires Rust **1.70** or higher.
-The minimum supported Rust version may be changed in the future, but it will be done with a minor version bump.
+The minimum supported Rust version may be changed in the future, but it will be done with a minor version bump (when the major version is larger than 0).
 * All on-by-default features of this library are covered by `SemVer`.
-* This software is experimental and still under active development -- USE AT YOUR OWN RISK!
+* The FIPS 205 standard and this software should be considered experimental -- USE AT YOUR OWN RISK!

 ## License